rooch001/Hostel-Management-System/README.md

 # Hostel-Management-System
-Hostel Management System is a web based application desgined to manage activities of hostel.The application provide facility of maintaining all data related to students using admin panel.
-The students using login details can log into the application and can take benifit of various facilities online.
+Hostel Management System is a web-based application designed to manage activities of the hostel.
+The application provides the facility of maintaining all data related to students using the admin panel.
+The students can log into the application and can take benefit of various facilities online.
+Students can see what food is going to be prepared today (or weekly), holiday details and other leave related details.
+The easy to use UI provides convenience to both the students as well as admin to manage their activities more efficiently.
 # Key Features:
-1. Seperate Admin and Student Panel
+1. Separate Admin and Student Panel
 2. Dynamic News Updation for students
 3. Mail facility
 4. Online hostel leave request